 Nora Carol Photography/ Getty Images; Illustration by Austin Courregé/Bankrate

-Interest rate hikes by the Federal Reserve have pushed bond yields near levels not seen in more than a decade.
-With the Fed possibly coming to the end of rate increases, should investors be looking to increase their bond exposure?
+In recent years, interest rate hikes by the Federal Reserve pushed bond yields near levels not seen in more than a decade.
+But with the Fed holding rates steady in 2025 after cutting them last year, should investors be looking to increase or decrease their bond exposure?

 Bottom line

 Ultimately, the decision on whether or not to hold bonds and in what amount will depend on the unique circumstances of each individual investor.
 But the rise in interest rates has made bonds more attractive than they’ve been in over a decade.
-Investors can now earn attractive rates on short-term cash through money market funds, while longer-term bonds present an opportunity to lock in yields in case rates fall.
+The Fed may have cut interest rates in 2024 and more cuts may yet happen in 2025 but longer-term bonds still present an opportunity for investors to lock in yields before rates drop even lower.

 Read the full article here